Share this

 What is PGR Weed?

-Plant Growth Regulators are chemicals used in agriculture to manipulate plant growth and development; they stimulate the appearance of plants to make them appear attractive.
+Plant growth regulators are chemicals used in agriculture to manipulate plant growth and development; they stimulate the appearance of plants to make them appear attractive.

-The use of PGRs in weed cultivation is controversial and generally frowned upon in the cannabis community because it is often associated with low-quality or poorly grown cannabis and can have negative health consequences.
+The use of PGRs in cannabis cultivation is controversial and generally frowned upon in the cannabis community because it is often associated with low-quality or poorly grown cannabis and can have negative health consequences.

 Understanding Plant Growth Regulators

-Plant growth regulators are not new in the agriculture industry.
+Unfortunately, synthetic plant growth regulators are not new in the agriculture industry.

 Companies use PGRs to control plant growth and influence plant appearance.